TCU Horned Frogs football: Jim Wacker era (1983–1991)

 TCU would have a successful year in 1984 under coach Jim Wacker.
 That year TCU leaned on All-American running back Kenneth Davis.
 The squad started the season 8–0 finishing the regular season with three losses.
-The Frogs got invited to the Bluebonnet Bowl in Houston that year to play the West Virginia Mountaineers, their first bowl appearance in 20 years.
+The Frogs were invited to the Bluebonnet Bowl in Houston that year to play the West Virginia Mountaineers, their first bowl appearance in twenty years.
 The Frogs would lose to the Mountaineers 31–14 and finish with a record of 8–4.
-TCU wouldn't attend another bowl game until the 1994 Independence Bowl.
+TCU would not attend another bowl game until the 1994 Independence Bowl.

-TCU had very high hopes for 1985.
+TCU had high hopes for 1985.
 Davis had been a finalist for the Heisman Trophy in 1984, and was one of the early favorites to win it in 1985.
 However, for all intents and purposes, the Horned Frogs' season ended a few days after the first game when Wacker discovered that several players, including Davis, had been benefiting from a payment plan in violation of NCAA rules.
 Wacker promptly kicked the players off the team and self-reported the infractions to the NCAA.
 The Frogs collapsed to a 3–8 record, including a winless SWC slate.
 In 1986, the NCAA slapped TCU with three years' probation and a ban on postseason play in the 1986 season.
 The most severe penalty in the long run, however, was a reduction to only 25 scholarships in 1987 and 1988.
 To this day, Horned Frog fans remain bitter that the NCAA imposed such a severe penalty given that the violations were voluntarily reported.
 As heavy-handed as this penalty was, the NCAA seriously considered banning the Horned Frogs from bowl games and live television for three years and no new scholarships in 1987 or 1988.
 However, it praised Wacker for taking swift corrective action once the violations came to light, including kicking the players off the team when he was well aware that it would cripple the team for the upcoming season.
 As it turned out, the penalties that were imposed were severe enough that TCU would need the rest of the 1980s and most of the 1990s to recover; they would only have three winning seasons from 1985 to 1997.
-TCU wouldn't have another winning season until 1991 (though coming close in 1987 and 1990).
+TCU would not have another winning season until 1991 (though coming close in 1987 and 1990).
 In 1991, the Horned Frogs finished 7–4, their first winning season in eight years.
 However, blowout losses to Texas and Texas A&M kept them out of a bowl.
 Following the season, Wacker left for Minnesota.